daumienebi/alice-store/README.md

 - `npm run server` - to run the server on localhost:3000.
 To access it from the android emulator or physical device, `localhost` needs to be swapped with your `YOUR_IP_ADDRESS`
 - `Ctrl + C` to shut down the server.
 (On Windows)
+- `npm install json-server` if you don't have it installed already so that the appropriate `node_modules` files can be generated for your project.

 ## API Endpoints
 - `/products`